StevenBlack/vocab/vocabulary.md

 A habitat or a place one frequents.

+### putative
+Commonly accepted or supposed; assumed to exist or to have existed.

 ### putsch
 The German word for a sudden uprising and takeover.
 It generally refers to a government coup, but if a group of coworkers get together to kick out their